For a general overview of Data Studio, click here.

 Which DSPs currently support custom direct segments?

 We are constantly working with our partners to set up private distribution to allow users the ability to send segments to specific seats within different partners and DSPs.
-Currently we have two available partners for custom direct: Google, TheTradeDesk, & MediaMath.
+Currently we have three available partners for custom direct: Google, TheTradeDesk, & MediaMath.

 I made a price change in the UI, why isn’t the change reflected in my client’s DBM account?